TuTomasz/ProxyBlock/readMe.md

 `npm install`

-Once all modules are installed create a .env file and supplie the folowing information
+Once all modules are installed create a .env file and supply the folowing information

     NGROK_TOKEN = REPLACE_WITH_NGROK_TOKEN
     PROXY_NUMBER = REPLACE_WITH_PROXY NUMBER